WX1BOX QRV for SKYWARN Recognition Day, December 7, 2019

 Thank you in advance for your participation!

 CAARA has a great public service team.
-Come out and have some fun with us.
 We have loaner radios if you need one.
 Come out and join the event.
-Contact us and we will set you up with a radio.
+Just contact us and we will set you up with a radio.

-We are looking for operators to staff the Lone Gull 10K on Sunday, September 30th.
-Please be on location at your Check Point by 8:30 for a 9:00 AM start.
-Please let me know if you can staff a communications check-point for the event by September 28th so I can plan staffing positions for the event..
+Please let me know if you can staff a communications check-point for the event so I can plan staffing positions for the event.

 Thank you in advance for your participation!